 Of course, no additional expository material is required to show that the emergence of cloud environments like Google Cloud Platform and Amazon Web Services have blown a gigantic whole it the first two once insurmountable challenge.
 But, what’s really changed is the speed with which machine learning techniques have become a viable solution set to these problems.

 When Google made the images library in July of 2001, then Google President Eric Schmidt joked that Google Images search was created because of the desire to view Jennifer Lopez in her exotic green Versace dress.
 At the time, Google Images launched with 250 million indexed images.
 By 2005, the image count crossed the 1 billion threshold, and by 2010 that number had reached over 10 billion.
-Today, user’s query and select images on the site billions of times per day and every time someone enters a query (why does everyone always use cat examples?), Google’s algorithms for classifying images with artificial intelligence gets a little better and its been become incredibly detailed and accurate.
-At some level, this is replicating the judgement and intuition of a human being.
-In short, it isn’t metrics and quantitative insight, it’s a machine emulating human vision and judgement.
+Today, user’s query and select images on the site billions of times per day and every time someone enters a query (why does everyone always use cat examples?), Google’s algorithms for classifying images with artificial intelligence gets a little better and its become incredibly detailed and accurate.
+At some level, this is replicating the judgment and intuition of a human being.
+In short, it isn’t metrics and quantitative insight, it’s a machine emulating human vision and judgment.

 Now imagine a widget factory somewhere in the industrial midwest–ABC Widget Inc. A great firm with plants all over the world that cranks out millions of widgets per day and at the end of every line in every factory around the world where the shiny new widgets pop of the assembly, an inspector visually inspects the product for quality.
 Her practiced eye, traces the length of cylinder looking for flaws among the die cuts and flanges.
 Training a new guy takes months and even on a good day, sometimes they miss a bad one.